Almond Flour Crackers (No Egg & No Psyllium Husk)

 Notes

-I typically use about 2 teaspoons of water in the dough, but this can vary depending on how tightly packed your ingredients are and the humidity of your home
+• I typically use about 2 teaspoons of water in the dough, but this can vary depending on how tightly packed your ingredients were when you measured them and the humidity of your home

 Nutrition